-Through the ambitious Oakley curriculum we want children to achieve the highest standards of attainment taking into account and being sensitive to children’s differing needs, enabling all children to have equal access to a knowledge rich curriculum.
+Through the interesting curriculum we have developed at Oakley, we want children to achieve the highest standards of attainment taking into account and being sensitive to children’s differing needs, enabling all children to have equal access to a knowledge rich curriculum.
 The curriculum is sequenced carefully to safeguard children’s learning development.

 The learning is enriched through the use of the school grounds, visitors, high quality resources and learning contexts and visits outside of school to support and inspire children’s learning.
 Themed days and focus weeks provide access to the curriculum in a dynamic and engaging way.
 The curriculum is underpinned by the work on the Convention of Children’s Rights.